esphome/esphome-docs/components/modbus_controller.rst

-Modbus Controller
+ModBUS Controller
 =================

 .. seo::
-    :description: Instructions for setting up the Modbus Controller component.
+    :description: Instructions for setting up the ModBUS Controller component.
     :image: modbus.png

-The ``modbus_controller`` component creates a RS485 connection to control a modbus device
+The ``modbus_controller`` component creates a RS485 connection to control a ModBUS slave device, letting your ESPHome node to act as a ModBUS master.
+You can access the coils and registers from the your slave ModBUS devices as sensors, switches or various other ESPHome components and present them to your favorite Home Automation system.

 .. figure:: /images/modbus.png
     :align: center
     :width: 25%

-The ``modbus_controller`` component uses the modbus component
+The ``modbus_controller`` component relies on the ``modbus`` component.

 Hardware setup
 --------------
-A RS 485 module connected to an ESP32, for example:
+A RS485 module connected to an ESP32, for example:

 .. figure:: /images/rs485.jpg

-See `How is this RS485 Module Working? <https://electronics.stackexchange.com/questions/244425/how-is-this-rs485-module-working>`__ on stackexchange for more details
+See `How is this RS485 module working? <https://electronics.stackexchange.com/questions/244425/how-is-this-rs485-module-working>`__ on stackexchange for more details

 The controller connects to the UART of the MCU.
-For ESP32  GPIO PIN 16 to TXD PIN 17 to RXD are the default ports but any other pins can be used as well.
-3.3V to VCC and GND to GND.
+For ESP32, pin ``16`` to ``TXD`` and pin ``17`` to ``RXD`` are the default ones but any other pins can be used as well. ``3.3V`` to ``VCC`` and naturally ``GND`` to ``GND``.

 .. note::